HOME • SEARCH • EMAIL • ABOUT

 Poison concerns

-- Because it belongs to a family notorious for toxicity, there is no systematic evidence to support this concern.
+- While it belongs to a family notorious for toxicity, there is no systematic evidence to support this concern.

 - Like other Araceae members, contains calcium oxalate crystals which could irritate exposed and sensitive parts of the body i.e., skin, mucosa, conjunctiva.